 5. Credit check customers

-Before you sign a client to a contract, it is worth conducting a credit check.
+Another method of improving cash flow is to conduct a credit check before signing a client to a contract.
 This will give you an indicator as to whether you can trust the customer to pay their bills on time.
 Every sale is important to your business, but maintaining a good cash flow is just as important.
 Late payments will only hurt your business in the long run.

 6. Experiment with prices